Psychtoolbox-3/psychtoolbox-3.github.com/docs/KbCheck.md

 [ListenChar](ListenChar)(2); command at the beginning of your script and a
 [ListenChar](ListenChar)(0); to the end of your script to enable/disable transmission of
 keypresses to Matlab.
 If your script should abort and your keyboard is
-dead, press CTRL+C to reenable keyboard input -- It is the same as
+dead, press CTRL+C to re-enable keyboard input -- It is the same as
 [ListenChar](ListenChar)(0).
 See 'help ListenChar' for more info.

 [GetChar](GetChar) and [CharAvail](CharAvail) are character-oriented (and slow), whereas [KbCheck](KbCheck)